Our Team

 Dr. Elizabeth Shaffer

-Founding Member, Research Lead
+Founding Member, Advisor

 A critical archives scholar, Dr. Elizabeth Shaffer investigates the intersections of race, gender, digital infrastructures and technologies.
 She is the research lead for the archive team on the SSHRC funded Transformative Memory International Network.
 Elizabeth is also an Assistant Professor at the School of Information at the University of British Columbia.
 Learn more about Elizabeth: https://ischool.ubc.ca/